Post-COVID Condition/ Post-COVID-vaccination syndrome

 & Immunity

-The persistence of vaccine-derived S1 protein in CD16+ monocytes and an altered cytokine profile were detected up to 245 days after vaccination in SARS-CoV-2-uninfected individuals with post-COVID-19 vaccination syndrome
+The persistence of vaccine-derived S1 protein in CD16+ monocytes and PASC-like cytokine profile up to 245 days after vaccination may contribute to post-COVID-19 vaccination syndrome in SARS-CoV-2-uninfected individuals

 These findings suggest that the persistence of vaccine-derived S1 protein in CD16+ monocytes, and post-acute sequelae of COVID-19-like cytokine profile, may contribute to persistent post-COVID-19 vaccination syndrome.